 Wearable sensors are now tracking horse gait and health, helping riders optimize training and prevent injury.
 According to UK saddle survey insights, there is growing interest in tools that monitor comfort and biomechanics.
 As these devices become more accessible, smart saddlery is quickly becoming a standard in competitive and leisure riding.

-Sustainable and Ethical Saddlery
+Riding with a Conscience: Sustainable and Ethical Choices

 Sustainability is at the forefront of saddlery design in 2025.
 Vegan leather, recycled synthetics, and biodegradable saddle pads are gaining popularity among eco-conscious riders.
 Brands are adopting transparent supply chains and prioritizing ethical sourcing of materials.